Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

 \section{Mechanisms}

 In Section \ref{sec_methdology_results}, we established evidence of a substantial negative impact of the coming-out event on players' revealed preferences for Graves.
-However, the players' decision to switch from this character might be influenced by factors beyond preferences for LGB status.
-The objective of this section is to eliminate these alternative channels, thereby enhancing the plausibility of social stigma as the primary explanation for the observed behavior.
+However, the players' decision to switch from this character may reflect factors other than a response to the disclosure itself.
+The objective of this section is to eliminate these alternative channels, thereby strengthening the interpretation that the observed behavior reflects a response to the disclosure rather than confounding gameplay or design factors.